Ocean Data Platform (ODP) R SDK

 ODP_API_KEYsecret—never commit it to source control

-These primitives let pipelines, Shiny dashboards, and notebooks pull from ODP tabular datasets using idiomatic R.
+These operations let you read, write, and manage ODP datasets from pipelines, Shiny dashboards, and notebooks using idiomatic R.